Tundi Spring Agardy: Restoration

-Given the continuing degradation of the ocean environment, the turn of the millenium brought the recognition that conservation that protected the status quo was never going to be enough to allow damaged coastal and marine ecosystems to regain their biodiversity, productivity, and resilience.
+Given the continuing degradation of the ocean environment, the turn of the millennium brought the recognition that conservation that protected the status quo was never going to be enough to allow damaged coastal and marine ecosystems to regain their biodiversity, productivity, and resilience.
 Marine restoration science and practice thus accelerated, decades behind terrestrial restoration.
 In 2017, Tundi was invited to participate in an oversight and selection panel (OSP) for the Cambridge Conservation Initiative's Endangered Landscapes Program, funding large-scale restoration projects in Europe.
 The Program received so many marine restoration proposals that it subsequently split into separate Landscapes and Seascapes funding streams, and Tundi then chaired the Seascapes OSP.
 In addition to directing funding to marine restoration, Tundi was involved with providing guidance for restoration projects around the world and especially in the Caribbean and Mediterranean, assessing success factors in seascape scale restoration.
 This then led to collaboration with Lisa Wedding of University of Oxford, with the two editing a special collection of the Nature journal Ocean Sustainability on 'ecoscape' restoration – large scale restoration across multiple ecosystems, often spanning land, freshwater, and sea.
 Collaboration with Catarina Frazao-Santos explored how climate-smart MSP could guide ecoscape restoration more effectively.

 Since 1997 Tundi has worked with a leading coastal engineering firm headquartered in Canada – Baird & Associates.
 Through the planning, design, and restoration activities in dozens of Baird projects around the world, Tundi has been able to successfully straddle the conservation and coastal development worlds, to show how engineered solutions to coastal problems can promote long term ecosystem recovery.